salman-awan/ud858/README.md

 RUNNING THE APPLICATION
 -----------------------
-To start the app on localhost, run the Google App Engine Launcher, then add the GAE project named 'salcon-1145' in the folder: <ud858>\ConferenceCentral_Complete
+To start the app on localhost, run the Google App Engine Launcher, then add the GAE project named 'salcon-1145' in the folder: <ud858>\ConferenceCentral_Complete.
+After starting the project, it will get hosted at: http://localhost:<port>/ where the default value for <port> is typically 8080.

 This project has also been deployed to the GAE cloud: https://salcon-1145.appspot.com/